WBXX-TV: Newscasts

 Until mid-late 2013, WBXX aired the nationally syndicated morning show The Daily Buzz from 6 until 8.
 The program was produced by ACME Communications, and during the company's ownership of this station, there were local weather cut-ins focusing on the Knoxville area.
 It is unknown if these updates were still provided with WBXX's ownership change to Lockwood.
 The Daily Buzz then moved to sister station WKNX-TV, which aired it until its sudden cancellation on April 17, 2015.

 At one point in time, NBC affiliate WBIR-TV (then owned by Gannett, now owned by Tegna) began producing a nightly newscast on this station through an outsourcing agreement, called 10 News at 10.
 The newscast only aired for twelve minutes in an abbreviated format featuring the day's top stories along with an updated weather forecast.
 The broadcast originated from WBIR's facility on Hutchinson Avenue in Knoxville's Lincoln Park section (official address is Bill Williams Avenue).
 It was offered as an alternative to Fox affiliate WTNZ which had nightly local news produced by ABC affiliate WATE-TV.
 In early March 2011, WTNZ terminated its news share agreement with WATE after entering into another contract with WBIR.
 As a result, the latter station stopped producing the nightly update for WBXX.

-On August 1, 2011, WATE (then owned by Young Broadcasting, now owned by Nexstar Media Group) returned to the prime time newscast race with a new nightly 35 minute broadcast on WBXX (The CW 20 News at 10) through another outsourcing agreement.
+On August 1, 2011, WATE (then owned by Young Broadcasting, now owned by Nexstar Media Group) returned to the prime time newscast race with a new nightly 35-minute broadcast on WBXX (The CW 20 News at 10) through another outsourcing agreement.
 Corresponding with the addition, WATE upgraded to high definition newscasts that October 17 becoming the third local news operation in Knoxville to make the change.
 Initially, the newscast on WBXX was not included in the upgrade as it lacked a high definition-capable master control at its separate studios to receive the newscast in HD.
 This lasted until early April 2012 when WBXX underwent a master control upgrade.
 The CW 20 News at 10 originated from WATE's studios in Camp House on North Broadway in the city's Old North Knoxville section.
 Starting on January 1, 2017, sister station WVLT-TV took over production of WBXX's newscasts from WATE which include the morning (7–9 a.m.) and prime time 10 p.m. newscasts.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: